-The level of our Unrestricted Reserves as a percentage of income was 224% as at the year-end date of 31 July 2023.
-We have forecast a similar level of reserves at the end of 2023/24.
-All years compare favourably to the sector average (for 2021/22) of 116%.
+The level of our Unrestricted Reserves as a percentage of income was 228% as at the year-end date of 31 July 2024, which was marginally above the previous year's figure of 224%.
+We have forecast a slightly lower level of reserves at the end of 2024/25, based on the modelled accounting deficit above.
 The reserves figures used in the graph are before accounting for any LGPS pension deficit.
+The sector average for 2022/23 was 124%

-Bank loans as a percentage of income remain low when compared to the 2021/22 sector average of 30%.
+Bank loans as a percentage of income remain low.
 We are repaying the current loan of £1.5m over 20 years (ending in 2028) and are not forecasting a requirement for any further loan financing at present.
+The sector average for 2022/23 was 30%.